This article discusses the health problems that may occur if you swallow a pencil.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated as appropriate.

 Recovery is likely.
-If a piece of a pencil is stuck up the nose and left there for an extended period of time, infection or damage to the lining of the nose can occur.
-A procedure may be needed to remove any pencil that is stuck in the nose, airways, or stomach and intestines.
+A procedure may be needed to remove the pencil that is stuck in the airways, stomach, or intestines.